srzer/Samplers-in-Online-DPO/README.md

 bash sample_train_safe_rlhf.sh
 ```

-If you want to reproduce our results, we provide our first-iteration checkpoints in this [link](https://huggingface.co/zhezi12138/alpaca-7b-iter-1).
-You can download and train them.
+If you want to reproduce our results, we provide our first-iteration checkpoints in [this link](https://huggingface.co/zhezi12138/alpaca-7b-iter-1) and [this link](https://huggingface.co/zhezi12138/llama-3b-iter-1).
+You can download and train them. **Note:** We’ve retrained the models for more systematic results, and the results may slightly differ from that was reported in the paper.
+We will update it later.

 **Evaluation**